libsidplayfp/VICE-testprogs/C64/raminitpattern/readme.txt

 C64 PAL (Impetigo) (ASSY: KU-14194HB, RAM: MB8264-15 / JAPAN 8241 R43 BG)

-- page starts with 64 times $ff, then 64 times $00 etc. some random bytes, more or less systematically at offsets:
+- page starts with 64 times $ff, then 64 times $00 etc. TODO: some random bytes, more or less systematically at offsets:
     $00, $25, $37, $3e, $47, $5f, $69, $6b
     $80, $a5, $b7, $be, $c7, $df, $e9, $eb